Origin of the Gupta dynasty

 There are conflicting theories regarding the original homeland and ancestry of the Gupta dynasty that ruled northern India between 4th and 6th centuries.
 Modern historians variously theorize that it originated in present-day Uttar Pradesh or Bengal, based on epigraphic, numismatic and literary evidence.
-The social group (varna) of the dynasty is also a matter of debate, with scholars variously placing them in Vaishya, Brahmana, or other categories.
+The social group (varna) of the dynasty is also a matter of debate, with scholars variously placing them in Brahmana, or other categories.

 Homeland

 Nothing definitive is known about the Guptas' place of origin.
 The capital of the early rulers of the dynasty is uncertain: various cities, including Prayaga, Pataliputra, Ayodhya, Kosambi, Ujjayini, Mathura, and Eran have been proposed as possible candidates.

 Eastern Uttar Pradesh

 According to one theory, the Guptas originated in present-day eastern Uttar Pradesh, and expanded their empire to Pataliputra and Bengal later.

-Proponents of this theory, such as S. R. Goyal, cite the provenance of the Gupta inscriptions and coins in their support.
+Proponents of this theory, such as S. R. Goyal, B. P. Sinha and Sanjeev Kumar cite the provenance of the Gupta inscriptions and coins in their support.
 For example: